Blumenthal Falls - Oswald West State Park

 Hiking OregonPhotographingTidepool ExploringPicnicking

-Blumenthal Falls is a small waterfall cascading on the beach during low tides and directly into the ocean when tides are high!
-It is one of the few waterfalls in the Northwest that you can see dropping into the Pacific without needing a boat.
+Blumenthal Falls is a small but striking waterfall that flows onto the beach at low tide and directly into the Pacific Ocean at high tide.
+It’s one of the few waterfalls in the Pacific Northwest that you can view dropping straight into the ocean — no boat required.

-This beautiful 60-foot multi-tier waterfall is located at the northern end of Short Sand Beach at Oswald West State Park and requires some hiking to get to.
+This beautiful 60-foot, multi-tier waterfall is located at the northern end of Short Sand Beach at Oswald West State Park.
+Reaching it requires a short hike through coastal forest, but the scenic payoff is well worth the effort.

-No camping is permitted at the beach.
-Check camping and lodging opportunities near the Oswald West State Park.
+Camping is not permitted on the beach.
+For overnight stays, look for campgrounds and lodging near Oswald West State Park.

 Short Sand Beach - Oswald West State Park